perseas/Pyrseas/docs/dbextend.rst

-dbenhance - Enhance database
+dbextend - Extend a database
 ============================

 Name
 ----

-dbenhance -- Apply enhancements to a PostgreSQL database
+dbextend -- Augment a PostgreSQL database with standard extensions

 Synopsys
 --------

 ::

-   dbenhance [option...] dbname spec
+   dbextend [option...] dbname spec

 Description
 -----------

-:program:`dbenhance` is a utility for generating various enhancements, such as automating denormalizations and standardized audit columns, to a PostgreSQL database.
-The enhancements are specified in a YAML-formatted ``spec`` file.
+:program:`dbextend` is a utility for augmenting a PostgreSQL database with various standard extensions, such as controlled denormalizations and automatically maintained audit columns.
+The extensions are specified in a YAML-formatted ``spec`` file.

 The specification file format is as follows::